pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

 * TOC
 {:toc}

+## Introduction

+> 🔨 TODO Contents, Usage, Structure of this document, Goal

 In this guide I'll provide step by step instructions how to secure your OutSystems Environment and Applications.
 If you apply this guide and follow these recomendations [\[documentation\] Develop secure OutSystems apps](https://success.outsystems.com/support/security/develop_secure_outsystems_apps/) your application should be protected.
 This is also a good preparation for a [Penetration Test](https://en.wikipedia.org/wiki/Penetration_test).

 ## Security headers initial check